 Hebrew Home of Greater Washington

-At Hebrew Home of Greater Washington (HHGW), residents are screened multiple times every day for COVID-19 signs and symptoms.
-Policies and procedures are in place to test residents and team members who surpass set thresholds or show specific symptoms.
+At Hebrew Home of Greater Washington (HHGW), residents are screened daily for COVID-19 signs and symptoms.
+Policies and procedures are in place to test residents and associates who surpass set thresholds or show specific symptoms.
 We are following Maryland Department of Health and the Centers of Disease Control and Prevention recommendations for testing.
-All testing has to be approved by the state.
+All testing is reviewed with the Maryland Department of Health.

 Yes.
 HHGW has a dedicated recovery unit in both the Wasserman and Smith-Kogod residences.
 The units have their own dedicated nursing, housekeeping and medical team.

 If a HHGW resident tests positive, the medical and nursing team will develop a plan of care.
-All residents in that patient’s home unit will remain under quarantine and observation for 14 days.
+All residents in that patient’s home unit will remain under quarantine and observation and may also be tested depending on the specific situation.

 Yes.
 Upon review of our infection plan, policies and procedures, the Maryland Department of Health opened our residences to new admissions on April 21, 2020 providing that the new resident tests negative for COVID-19.

 Only essential personnel continue to work on-site.
-Some team members work remotely.
+Some associates work remotely.
 Other services, such as salon services, are temporarily closed.
-Team members are encouraged to stay home if they are experiencing any COVID-19 related symptoms and are screened before and during their shift to be able to start and continue their workday.
+Associates are encouraged to stay home if they are experiencing any COVID-19 related symptoms and are screened before their shift to be able to start their workday.

 Employees are asked to disclose if they are working in another nursing home and to choose which they are going to work in for the duration of this pandemic.